eunos-1128/openstructure/modules/doc/actions.rst

   If BiSyRMSD was enabled with --rmsd, the following columns are added:

    * "rmsd", "rmsd_coverage". "rmsd_lddt_lp" "rmsd_bb_rmsd" and
-     "rmsd_model_ligand" are the BiSyRMSD, the corresponding coverage, lDDT-LP, backbone RMSD and assigned model ligand, if an assignment was found, respectively, empty otherwise.
+     "rmsd_(model|reference)_ligand" are the BiSyRMSD, the corresponding
+     coverage, lDDT-LP, backbone RMSD and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
    * "rmsd_unassigned" is empty if an assignment was found, otherwise it lists the short reason this reference ligand was unassigned.